NubNini/to-do/README.md

 # to-do

-Hi, I'm jen and I'm TRYING to learn how to use github and react :blush: :tulip: :blush:
+Hi, I'm jen and I'm TRYING to learn how to use github and react :blush: :tulip: